PROVIDING OPPORTUNITIES

 Successful applicants will also be required to study a TCE art elective and donate a major piece of work to the College art collection at the conclusion of their studies.

-Applications for 2026 Visual Arts scholarships have closed.
+Applications for 2027 Visual Arts scholarships are now open.

 The Community Service Scholarship at Scotch Oakburn College aims to make our school accessible to outstanding young individuals who might not have the financial means to enrol.
 The scholarship is for new students entering the College in Year 10.